 A. A hearing is set before the court after a Petition for Involuntary Assessment and Stabilization is filed.
-That petition is basically says, “Judge, I want you to have this person assessed and stabilized.”
-Following this hearing, the individual is held for up to five days for medical stabilization and assessment.
+That petition basically says, “Judge, I want you to have this person assessed and stabilized.”
+Following this hearing, the impaired individual is held for up to five days for medical stabilization and assessment.
 A recommendation is also made to the court.

 Following that process, a Petition for Treatment must be filed with the court and a second hearing is held for the court to review the assessment and recommendation.
-Based upon that recommendation, the judge can then order a 60-day treatment period with a possible 90-day extension, if necessary.
-If the addict exits treatment in violation of the judge’s order, you return to court and have the addict answer to the court as to why he or she did not comply with treatment and returned immediately for involuntarily care.
+Based upon that recommendation, the judge can then order a 60-day drug treatment period with a possible 90-day extension, if necessary.
+If the addict exits treatment in violation of the judge’s court order, you return to court and have the addict answer to the court as to why he or she did not comply with treatment and returned immediately for involuntary care.
 If the addict refuses, he or she is held in civil contempt of court for not following the treatment order, and is ordered to either return to treatment or be incarcerated.
-This why the Marchman Act works — it carries real consequences.
+This is why the Marchman Act works – it carries real consequences.

 One advantage of hiring a law firm is having the ability to skip this first step and expedite the entire process, especially the crucial phase of having the person medically stabilized.
 A lawyer will file a sworn petition that lays out the facts and demonstrates the need for immediate substance abuse assessment, detox and intervention.
 There can then be a court order in as little as 24 to 48 hours.